-Distant Shore for iPhone review
+Distant Shore full review

 It’s all about communication with Distant Shore, an iPhone app that’s part social networking tool and part game.
 In Distant Shore, you exchange messages with other users from all around the world.
 It’s completely different from many of the other offerings you’ll find in the App Store.
 But the most surprising thing about it may be how well the premise works.

 Built by The Blimp Pilots, Distant Shore casts you as the sole occupant of an endless beach littered with seashells and bottles filled with messages from other users.

 As you walk along the beach, you collect these bottles and read the anonymous messages contained therein.
 These messages can be anything for a simple hello to a rumination on current events.
 The content of the message is entirely up to the sender and you may choose to respond, if you like.

 To send new messages of your own, you must collect seashells.
 You earn one message-in-a-bottle for every five seashells you collect.
 You type your message in an email like window and cast your bottle into the sea, where someone else will find it when your bottle washes up on their own "distant shore."

 Distant Shore is surprisingly relaxing, as you listen to the sound of waves crashing on the beach with seagulls passing overhead.
 If the concept of a simple and relaxing iPhone application sounds familiar, it’s because The Blimp Pilots used the same concept in a previous application, the surprise hit Koi Pond.